pdobsan/oama/Readme.md

 ## Installation

-### Compiled static binaries
+### Precompiled binaries

-Each release contains compiled executables of `oama` which should work on most Linux distributions.
-Currently, Linux/x86_64 and Linux/aarch64(arm64) binaries are provided.
+Each release contains a few precompiled binaries of `oama`.
+Currently, Linux/x86_64, Linux/aarch64(arm64) and FreeBSD/amd64 executables are provided.
 Select the version you want to download from [releases](https://github.com/pdobsan/oama/releases).

 #### Archlinux